 Second, especially if you are working with living sample, try to work with fluorophores with a peak in excitation that is toward the longer wavelengths.
 Shorter wavelengths, such as UV, have a stronger energy and will damage your sample faster.

 Third, obviously, you want a bright fluorophore (high quantum yield) with a long lifetime.
-To choose from the myriad of fluorophore, I will recommend to use the fluorescent protein visualization tool develop by Talley Lambert.
+To choose from the myriad of fluorophore, fluorescent protein visualization tool develop by Talley Lambert is developed to help.

-Finally, avoid as much as possible any cross talk between your fluorophores, to check for that, you can use the Fluorescence SpectraViewer from Thermo Fisher Scientific.
+Finally, avoid as much as possible any cross talk between your fluorophores, to check for that, Fluorescence SpectraViewer from Thermo Fisher Scientific is one option.

-CHOOSING YOUR ANTIBODY: BenchSci developped a very useful database of Ab which can help you in your choice.
+CHOOSING YOUR ANTIBODY: BenchSci developed a very useful database of Ab which can help you in your choice.